-When I tell my boys my expectations for them – for example, brushing their teeth, eating a healthy dinner or speaking kindly while explaining their way of seeing things – they trust me.
-They know that I’m not making up arbitrary rules just to lord my authority over them.
+When I tell my boys my expectations for them – for example, brushing their teeth, eating a healthy dinner, or speaking kindly to others – they trust me.
+They know I’m not making up arbitrary rules just to lord my authority over them.

-When they say they don’t want to do my x, y or z request, it doesn’t threaten my authority.
+When they say they don’t want to do x, y or z, it doesn’t threaten my authority.
 I can listen to their reasons for not wanting to comply without feeling as if they are disrespecting me.
 And then, we work together to find a solution.
-If I insist on things being done a certain way, they trust that there’s a damn good reason that I’m not budging.
+If I insist on things being done a certain way, they trust that there’s a darn good reason why I’m insisting.

-The child-led weaning, the co-sleeping, the baby wearing, the attending to nighttime cries, the gentle discipline and all of the other attachment parenting I did when they were babies, toddlers and preschoolers didn’t make my children somehow easier than other children who are parented differently.
+The child-led weaning, the co-sleeping, the baby wearing, the nighttime parenting, the gentle discipline, and all of the other attachment parenting I did when they were babies, toddlers, and beyond didn’t make my children somehow easier to parent than other children who were parented differently.
 It simply created a respectful – not fear-based – relationship between me and my children.

-The boys don’t do what I say because they fear punishment.
-They do what I say because I don’t make a big deal of everything, so when I do insist on something they know it’s truly a big deal.
+My boys don’t do what I say because they fear punishment.
+They do what I say because I don’t make a big deal about everything, so when I do insist on something they know it’s truly a big deal.